LogicJake/some-scripts/README.md

   -h, --help            show this help message and exit --interval [INTERVAL]
                         time interval for scripts to change wallpapers.
-By hours.
+By minutes.
   --num [NUM]           number of images saved in local folder at most --path [PATH]         path to save images
 ```
 * interval
 Time interval for scripts to change wallpapers.
-The unit of this argument is hourly and default value is **1 hour**.
+The unit of this argument is minute and default value is **60 minutes**.
 * num
 Number of images saved in local folder at most.
 Script will only keep **num** latest bing's images, and the expired will be deleted.
 Script will choose one image as wallpaper randomly.
 Default value is **7**.
 * path
 Path to save wallpaper.
 If the current user does not have permission to write to or create the path, you may need administrator privileges.
 Default value is **'/home/user/wallpapers'**.